Toilet Seat Types

 Unfortunately, they are cold to sit on and not a good choice for cold areas.
 In rare cases, the seat could give in to breakage and could also turn yellow over time.

 You can also choose to have ABS plastic to make the seats.
-They are more durable and highly resistant to discoloration, unlike the polypropylene toilet seats.
+They are more durable and highly resistant to discoloration, unlike polypropylene toilet seats.
 They may be more expensive though.

 Thermoplastic